 I was lucky traffic was not misbehaving that day.
 However, looking for a parking spot was a bit more complicated.
 I searched for a while, going around the same blocks several times.
 I was about to give up when a metered spot suddenly opened.
 I quickly parked and ran to the paying station to get a printed receipt I had to display on the car’s dashboard.
 I did that and ran two long blocks to the theater.
 The film was about to start when I finally sat down.
 Thanks to parking regulations, I only had two hours, so I had to forgo the planned after-film discussion and return to the car.

 As I approached my vehicle, I saw a white piece of paper sticking out of the windshield, which meant I had been given a parking ticket.
 I was surprised as I had paid for the invaluable parking spot, and the clock indicated I still had two minutes to spare.
 But then I noticed I had placed the parking receipt upside down, so it was impossible to see the expiration time.
 And I was being asked to pay 60 dollars for my flagrant mistake.
 I began to ponder if I should dispute the alleged traffic violation.
 Back home, I decided to challenge it.
-In my mind, that meant I would have to go to a court and explain to a judge what had happened.
+That meant I would have to go to a court and explain to a judge what had happened.
 I was certainly not looking forward to such an encounter, but on the other hand, I had not really done anything legally wrong.

 In the back of the ticket, I saw a web address offered as one option for disputing the violation.
 I told my Open Source browser to drive me to that address.
 After entering the ticket number, I was asked to provide any evidence supporting my claim.
 I took a photo of my parking receipt and wrote a more extended version of the above events.
 I uploaded both to the site.
 I was also asked to send the original receipt and a printed version of my statement via snail mail.
 And the wait then started.

 A few weeks later, I received an email indicating that a ruling on my case had been made.
-I was certainly not expecting that, as I assumed I would have to show my face in court at some point.
+I was not expecting that, as I assumed I would have to show my face in court at some point.
 Moreover, the message said the court had decided in my favor, thus voiding the ticket.
 “E-justice,” I loudly said to myself, happily sharing the news with my wife.

 That took place almost 15 years ago and is an example of how public sector institutions have been deploying and using digital technologies since the advent of the private Internet.
 Initially branded as e-government , Digital Government (DG) has been around for over a quarter of a century.
 While its development is highly uneven across nations , most countries have DG policies, strategies, and/or initiatives.